How to Apply?

 Tuition and Allowances

-Allowances and tuition will be paid for up to 24-months for Masters students and over 3 years for a PhD candidate.
+Allowances and tuition will be paid for up to 24-months for Masters students and for 3 years for a PhD candidate.

 Allowances* are outlined below: